 It is said that God is the embodiment of six attributes, of which renunciation is one.
-One may wonder how God can renounce things.
-He is not a sannyasi, He is not an ascetic like a vairagyi or a sadhu.
+We may wonder how God can renounce things.
+He is not a sannyasi; He is not an ascetic like a vairagyi or a sadhu.
 What is He going to renounce?
 How can we conceive Siva as an austere yogin or a renunciate?
 What does He renounce?
-The all-pervading Almighty, what has He to give up or abandon?
+As the all-pervading Almighty, what has He to give up or abandon?

 As God does not renounce anything, what is meant by ‘renunciation’ in this context?
 It is the freedom from the consciousness of externality.
 This is called vairagya.
 How can we abandon things?
 All things are there in front of us, such as trees in the forest.
 There is no abandonment of things, because they are internally related to us.
 Nobody can renounce anything, because everything is connected to everything else, as you have been listening to my repeating this great fact several times.
 As everything in this world is connected to everything else, how can anyone renounce anything?
 Then, what is vairagya?

 Vairagya is not a renunciation of any object, which is impossible because everything clings to us.
 But the idea that things are outside us makes us get attached to them.
 This false attachment is raja, and its absence is viraga.
 The condition of viraga is vairagya.
 As God has no consciousness of externality because everything is embodied in Him, there cannot be a greater renunciate than God, and inasmuch as this consciousness of God is the highest form of wisdom, He is the repository of jnana.